marco-luzzara/mongodb-transaction-simulation/doc/README.md

     | 1 |                                                    | `INSERT INTO users(id, name, age) VALUES (3, 'Bob', 27); COMMIT;` |
     | 2 | `SELECT * FROM users WHERE age BETWEEN 10 AND 30; COMMIT;` | |

-In MongoDB, transactions are completely isolated until the commit point, so from the outside of a transaction, your are never going to see the result of transactional updates and viceversa.
+In MongoDB, transactions are completely isolated until commit point, so from the outside of a transaction your are never going to see the result of transactional updates and experience the described isolation issues.
+The opposite is true as well.
 You can choose instead when the transaction results become visible, always after it is committed.
-This configuration is expressed through the `readConcern`, that determines when committed data can be retrieved.
-Basically, it defines the isolation level and could be set at per-operation basis if necessary.
-Outside transactions there are 5 read-concern levels available, but inside transactions they have been reduced to 3.
+This configuration is expressed through the `readConcern` property, that determines the moment when committed data can be retrieved.
+Basically, it defines the *distributed* isolation level and could be set once for the whole transaction, or at per-operation basis outside transactions.
+In this case there are 5 `read-concern` levels available, but inside transactions they have been reduced to 3.
 However, before analyzing them, it is appropriate to understand what is the `readPreference`.

 ### Read Preference